These caramel apple hand pies are filled with cinnamon apples and salted caramel sauce.

-But my new favorite?
-The Sea Salt Caramel Sauce.
-It’s just too good to be true.
+And do you know what goes perfect with apples?
+Sea Salt Caramel Sauce.
+I mean what doesn’t go well with Sea Salt Caramel Sauce.
 You can drizzle it on our ice cream.
 Eat it straight out of the jar.
 Or make these amazingly simple Salted Caramel Apple Hand Pies.

 Salted Caramel Apple Hand Pies